 Thyrotoxicosis (type 1 amiodarone-induced)

 Based on the American Thyroid Association guidelines for the diagnosis and management of Hyperthyroidism and Other Causes of Thyrotoxicosis, treatment with methimazole is recommended in overt thyrotoxicosis (type 1 amiodarone-induced) to reduce thyroid hormone production [Ross 2016].
 Use in combination with a corticosteroid if etiology of thyrotoxicosis (eg type 1 or type 2) cannot be unequivocally determined or if patient is too clinically unstable to allow a trial of monotherapy.

 Hypersensitivity to methimazole or any component of the formulation

-Hyperthyroidism: Oral: Initial: 15 to 60 mg/day depending on severity of disease; usual maintenance dose: 5 to 15 mg/day.
-Note: The manufacturer suggests dividing the daily dose into 3 equal administrations; however, administration as a single daily dose or in 2 divided doses (for doses >30 mg/day) may be preferred (Ross 2016).
+Oral: Initial: 15 to 60 mg/day depending on severity of disease; usual maintenance dose: 5 to 15 mg/day.
+Total daily dose may be given as a single dose or in 2 divided doses (for doses >30 mg/day) (Burch 2015; Ross 2016).

-Adjust dosage as required to achieve and maintain serum T3, T4, and TSH levels in the normal range.
-An elevated T3 may be the sole indicator of inadequate treatment.
+Dosage adjustment: Adjust dosage as required to achieve and maintain serum T3, T4, and TSH levels in the normal range.
+An elevated T3 may be the sole indicator of inadequate treatment (Ross 2016).
 An elevated TSH indicates excessive antithyroid treatment.